forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 ### Use Einstein for Developers in Code Builder

-Einstein for Developers is disabled by default in new Code Builder environments.
-Before you enable this extension in a new environment go to **Settings** > **Application** > **Telemetry** and set the dropdown value to `all`, to allow for auditing of the enablement of Salesforce Gen AI functionality, and then enable the extension.
-Telemetry can be disabled once the extension is enabled.
+Einstein for Developers is disabled by default in new Code Builder environments to allow for auditing of enablement of Salesforce Generative AI functionality.
+To enable this extension in a new environment:

+1. Go to **Settings** > **Application** > **Telemetry** and set the dropdown value to `all`.
+2. Click the Einstein icon in the status bar and enable the extension.

 ### Use Einstein for Developers in a Scratch Org